DopierRex/OneNext/README.md

 1) Download the latest stable complete System/Next distribution, the FULL distribution download sn-complete-22.10a.zip (recommended) SYSTEM/NEXT 22.10 at https://www.specnext.com/latestdistro

 Navigate to the place you downloaded the distribution and double-click it to unzip.
 Select ALL files in the distribution and copy them to the root folder of your newly FAT16 formatted SD card (or the first FAT16 4gb partition, if you have opted to have multiple drives in NextZXOS, as marked optional in REQUIREMENTS above)

 At this stage you can check your stock official NextZXOS distribution by inserting the new SD card, before proceeding to the next step.
+A 'Screen Test' will be enabled at your first start up.

 IMPORTANT: You need at least core v3.01.10
 Please read the instructions carefully at the link above for SYSTEM/NEXT 22.10